To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 		get_node("Boy_003_Idle/AnimationPlayer").play("Boy_203a_Idle")

 ~~~

 ### Step-8: Set the Camera Position and the Light Position
+After select the "Camera" at right side, set the values to the "Translation" and the "Rotation Degrees" in the "Transform" at right side.
+Then, please check to "Preview" on main window for change to camera's view.
 ![Godot 142](https://github.com/To-Fujita/Images/blob/master/Godot-142.jpg "Godot 142")

 ![Godot 143](https://github.com/To-Fujita/Images/blob/master/Godot-143.jpg "Godot 143")